ballerina-platform/ballerina-lang/docs/lang-ref/functions.md

     Statement;+
 }
 ```
+A function:

+* Can have local connectors and variables
+* Can return any number of values
+* Can have any number of workers
+* Can be a worker itself

 All functions are private to the package unless explicitly declared to be public with the public keyword.
-Functions may be invoked within the same package from a resource or a function in the same package without importing.
+Functions may be invoked from a resource or a function within the same package without importing.
 Functions marked public can be invoked from another package after importing the package.